On Vienna, Love, Language and Forgetting

 The film that can be seen with or without subtitles.
 The subtitles are only occasionally an accurate translation of what is heard.
 The slipperiness of translation and of language comprehension are one of the work's central themes.

 The subtitles propose 3 different types of relationships to the image and sound.
 They are either:

 -what the characters think, consciously or unconsciously, but dont communicate through language (one of the possible subtexts)

 -or another completely different (unrelated) meaning which could fit the same images

-(1) Freud compares the monuments of a city with the symptoms of (neurotic) patients in the first of the “5 Lectures about Psychoanalysis” , since they are both memory traces (of which the origin eventually cannot be remembered but which continues affecting us).
+(1) Freud compares the monuments of a city with the symptoms of (neurotic) patients in the first of the “5 Lectures about Psychoanalysis” , since they are both memory traces (of which the origin eventually cannot be remembered but continues affecting us).

-Subsidized by the Art Section of the Federal Chancellery of Austria
+Made with the support of the Art Section of the Federal Chancellery of Austria